 This subsection analyses the impact of the number of users on the latency of the network.
-First, it studies the behaviour of the network as a function as the usage ratio and the penetration ratio - in this case, the number of users is uniformly changed for all the use cases.
-Next, it is analysed the impact that increasing the number of users of 5G specific services will bring to the overall network: first, the impact of the eMBB users, then, the number of mMTC devices and, finally, the impact of URLLC connected devices on the cell site.
+First, it studies the behaviour of the network as a function as the usage ratio and the penetration ratio - in this case, the number of users is uniformly changed for all use cases.
+Next, one analyses the impact that increasing the number of users of 5G specific services brings to the overall network: first, the impact of the eMBB users, then, the number of mMTC devices and, finally, the impact of URLLC connected devices on the cell site.
 Additional information related to this section is presented in Annex K.

-The number of users on the site is directly proportional to the traffic produced in the network so this subsection focused on the queuing delay parameter that is related to the throughput on the nodes.
-It is considered the 7.1 splitting option on the reference scenario, so the link latency and the GOPS processing delay will be constant on this subsection analysis.
+The number of users in the site is directly proportional to the traffic produced in the network so this subsection focuses on the queuing delay parameter that is related to the throughput in the nodes.
+The 7.1 splitting option is considered in the reference scenario, so the link latency and the GOPS processing delay are constant in this subsection analysis.

 First, as the usage ratio and penetration ratio variation on the input parameters on the network is analysed, it is worth remembering that the reference scenario considers a usage ratio of 10% and the penetration ratio 30%.
-Figure 4.15 illustrates the results of the simulation presenting the queuing delay, processing delay, and total latency.
+Figure 4.15 illustrates the results of the simulation presenting the queuing and processing delays, and total latency.